ananyabchetia/contaminated/README.md

 #### public_school_dataset

-#### Excel file containing public school locations across the United States.

-##### This dataset supports the finding that nearly 1,800 public schools are located within one mile of a Superfund site.
+#### Excel file containes public school locations across the United States and a derived CSV showing that nearly 1,800 public schools are located within one mile of a Superfund site.

 ## Workflow